mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 to maximize the amount of information that is sent to a receiver, without causing queues to build beyond a reasonable amount, causing "buffer bloat" and "jitter".
-Rate adapation is one way to accomplish congestion control for realtime media, especially when a sender has multiple media streams to the receiver, because the sum of all sending rates for media streams must not be high enough to cause congestion on the path these media streams share between sender and receiver.
+Rate adapation is one way to accomplish congestion control for real-time media, especially when a sender has multiple media streams to the receiver, because the sum of all sending rates for media streams must not be high enough to cause congestion on the path these media streams share between sender and receiver.